nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Things To Note:
 > This list will refresh itself and show you the latest list when you add a new floating task or task that is due today.
-> This list will be sorted by Priority and Time.
+> This list will be sorted by Priority then Time.
 ```